Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Content filtering

 We blocked an app, but Canopy still allowed our Teen to view the app on their iPhone.
 Canopy did block access to Pinterest even though we didn’t indicate anything that would restrict Pinterest.
 It also blocked access to the App Store.
-As far as specific apps already installed, however, it allowed access to those even after we restricted them.
+As far as specific apps already installed, it allowed access to those even after we restricted them.

 Parents can grant access through child requests with Canopy parental control app